gmlc-dispatches/dispatches/docs/models/renewables/electrical_splitter.rst

-Electricity Splitter
+Electrical Splitter
 ====================

-The DISPATCHES Electricity Splitter Model represents operations where a single flow of electricity is split into multiple flows using split fractions.
+The DISPATCHES Electrical Splitter Model represents operations where a single flow of electricity is split into multiple flows using split fractions.
 This Electricity Splitter Model is similar to the IDAES Separator unit model except that the inlets and outlets are electricity flows without any material properties.

 Degrees of Freedom
 ------------------

-The Electricity Splitter Model has :math:`(no. outlets - 1)` degrees of freedom.
+The Electrical Splitter Model has :math:`(no. outlets - 1)` degrees of freedom.

 Typical fixed variables are the split fractions.